Prag8855/aab/content/guides/address-change.md

 ![Illustration of German mailboxes (Briefkasten)](/illustrations/mailboxes-briefkasten-germany.png)

-Ask your landlord to put your name on your mailbox and doorbell.
-Your landlord can't charge you a fee for this.[^4] If your name is not on the lease, your landlord can refuse to put your name on the mailbox.[^3]
+Ask your landlord or *[[Hausverwaltung]]* to put your name on your mailbox and doorbell.
+Your landlord can't charge you a fee for this.[^4] If your name is not on the lease, your landlord can refuse to put your name on the mailbox.[^3] If you put the name yourself, your landlord can remove it.[^7]

 If you can't put your name on your mailbox, [add "c/o" or "bei" to your address](/guides/addressing-a-letter-in-germany#if-the-name-is-not-on-the-mailbox).